saucelabs/sauce-school/codelabs/Module2_TestRunner.md

 <!-- ------------------------ -->
 ## 2.04 Test a Local App With Sauce Labs
-Duration: 0:01:00
+Duration: 0:05:00

 Cypress on Sauce with Testrunner Toolkit allows you to perform tests on an app that you have on your local machine (or other non-public environments), then test it against the wide variety of devices available on Sauce Labs.

-in this example, we will be downloading the Swag Labs web app, and running it locally.
+In this example, we will be downloading the Swag Labs web app, and running it locally.

+#### Video

 ### Download Swag Labs (Optional)